WelderUpdates/ZeroDocs/zero_editor_documentation/zeromanual/audio/sound.markdown

 In general the only audio that should be streamed are long files, such as background music, and only when worried about memory usage.

-NOTE: Streaming files can’t be played multiple times simultaneously, can’t have their playback position set directly, and can’t use the LoopTailLength  property on [SoundEntries](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundcue.markdown#soundentries).
+NOTE: Streaming files canâ€™t be played multiple times simultaneously, canâ€™t have their playback position set directly, and canâ€™t use the LoopTailLength  property on [SoundEntries](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundcue.markdown#soundentries).

  ##  Normalizing
  ![SoundBuilder2](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/85543.png)